 The first step in the plan is simply identifying what outcome you want from your digital transformation.
 This could be something as simple as cutting costs or offering more flexible working for your employees.
 Remember that these are the wider goals which you are looking to achieve, rather than detailed points for each.

 Once you have created your list of transformation objectives, the next step is to identify the actions which will get you there.
-For example, if your ultimate goal is to offer more flexible working, one action may be to move your servers to cloud hosting.
-Another to create secure remote access or replace static office equipment with portable docking solutions.
+For example, if your ultimate goal is to offer more flexible working, one action may be to improve your business applications and move your servers to cloud hosting.
+Another is to create secure remote access or replace static office equipment with portable docking solutions.
 While creating this action plan, you should also look at which technologies will help you to realise your objectives.

 After creating a clear action plan, find out what your organisation needs to make it happen.
 This could be mistaken as simply identifying the technology involved, but in reality, it goes much deeper.
 If one of your goals is to attain government contracts, for example, one action could be to attain ISO 27001 accreditation.
 Rather than just technology, you’ll also be looking to identify any processes, policies, procedures and people you need to fulfil the action plan criteria.